, 2013 ACDA National Conference, Dallas, TX

 What if I don't pass the Fundamentals Placement Exam?

-You will have to take MUS101 in the fall and be behind by one year in the core theory.
+You will have to take MUS101 in the fall and be behind by one year in the core theory program.

 What if I already know basic music theory?

 Great!
-You are well prepared to succeed as a musician.
-If you have extensive documented training (e.g. AP exam or
+You are well prepared to succeed as a musician; however, you must still take the Fundamentals Exam

 Does Iowa State University grant credit for the Advanced Placement (AP) exam in music theory?